School of Health Professions

 The candidate must be able to:

-• Use reason, analysis, measurements, calculations, problem solving, critical thinking, synthesis, self-evaluation and other learning skills to acquire knowledge, comprehend and synthesize complex concepts
+• Use reason, analysis, measurements, calculations, problem-solving, critical thinking, synthesis, self-evaluation and other learning skills to acquire knowledge, comprehend and synthesize complex concepts

 • Independently access and interpret medical histories or files

-• Identify significant findings from history, physical examination, and laboratory data d. provide a reasoned explanation for likely diagnoses and prescribed medications, therapies, and devices
+• Provide a reasoned explanation for likely diagnoses and prescribed medications, therapies, and devices

 • Interpret information derived from auditory, visual, written, and other visual data to determine appropriate patient management plans